 The cruise liner industry has increased rapidly over the past five years.
 An average of 210 cruise liners visit the Maltese Islands throughout the year.
 This is thanks to the investment in the port infrastructure that has been done in order to make it easier for cruise liners to reach harbour of the Maltese Islands.
 Apart from cruise liners there are also various ferry connections which link Malta to mainland Europe, mainly to Sicily and mainland Italy.

-When it comes to travelling by air, Malta has opened its doors for low cost airlines such as Easy Jet and Ryan Air which are very popular with tourists.
-These airlines operate on a daily basis from all over Europe to Malta.
-This type of travelling is becoming evermore popular with tourists visiting the islands.
-Apart from low cost airlines also most major European airlines operate to and from Malta which makes it easy to find a quick and cost-effective airlink to the Maltese islands.
+When it comes to travelling by air, Malta has opened its doors for low-cost airlines such as Easy Jet and Ryan Air which are very popular with tourists coming to Malta for holidays.
+These airlines operate on a daily basis from all over Europe to Malta and many travel operators can typically combine flight and accomodation packages at very advantageous rates - leading to plenty of opportunities for those looking for short breaks.
+This type of travelling is becoming ever more popular with tourists visiting the islands.
+Apart from low-cost airlines also most major European airlines operate to and from Malta which makes it easy to find a quick and cost-effective airlink to the Maltese islands.

 Moreover, Malta has its own airline company - Air Malta - which offers flights to and from all major airports across Europe and North Africa.
 The national carrier codeshares with other European airlines such as Lufthansa and Austrian Airlines.